acasadoquijada/tell_me_a_joke/README.md

 Image obtained from the Udacity's Android Developer Nanodegree

+### Setup Google Cloud Endpoint

+First of all you need to start the Google Cloud Endpoint (backend module) to retrieve the jokes.
+It is configured to be deployed locally, so some configuration needs to be done:

+* In GetJokeAndLaunchJokeActivity.java [line 64](https://github.com/acasadoquijada/tell_me_a_joke/blob/master/app/src/main/java/com/udacity/gradle/builditbigger/GetJokeAndLaunchJokeActivity.java#L64)  you need to set the ip of your machine
+* To use the free Flavor, you need set a valid application ID in its [Manifest file](https://github.com/acasadoquijada/tell_me_a_joke/blob/master/app/src/free/AndroidManifest.xml#L24) .
+More information about this [here](https://developers.google.com/admob/android/quick-start#update_your_androidmanifestxml)

+The next step is to deploy the GCE0

+Open the Gradle tab in Android Studio and run the gradle task ***backend > appengineStart.***

+To stop the GCE, use ***backend > appengineStop***

 ### Application flavors

 As mentioned before the app has two flavors, free and paid.